Post Summary: Silence Is What Ends These Relationships, Not Bad Work

 If the situation is urgent and we have the time, we’ve handled it after hours and sent confirmation the next morning.
 That’s not a policy, it’s what happens when the priority is solving the problem, not watching the clock.

-Why do web companies disappear after the sale?
+Why does communication slow down after the sale?

-Often the sales rep makes promises the support team can’t deliver.
-Once the contract is signed, the client gets handed off to a department they never met.
+Often the person who sold the work is not the person who does it.
+Once the paperwork is done, the account gets handed off to a department they never met.
 The rep moves on to the next prospect, and the client is left explaining their business to strangers in a ticket queue.

 The person who builds your site is the person who handles your support.
 There’s no handoff.
 No ticket queue.
 No slow fade.
 You work with the same person from day one through every edit, every question, and every phone call for as long as you’re a client.